-Unusual scheduling (deviations from the usual time slots) is not to be allowed by the Registrar unless approved by the Scheduling Committee (a sub-committee of the Administration Committee) but only if the request is accompanied by pedagogical and/or other justifications and if the proposed schedule does not cause undue conflict with other courses.
+Unusual scheduling (deviations from the usual time slots) is not to be allowed by the Registrar unless approved by the Administration Committee and only if the request is accompanied by a justification in terms of pedagogy, facility constraints, an effort to minimize scheduling conflicts for students, or other extenuating circumstances, and if the proposed schedule does not cause undue conflict with other courses.
+Expected exceptions include: 3-4 hour afternoon laboratories for the Sciences and Psychology, meeting once per week, and additional 3 hour studio sessions in Art, meeting twice per week.